davidgma/tmymoney/doc/160 unison.md

 sudo apt install unison-gtk
 ```

-Then, on the local machine, open the GUI and set up a sync profile between the local folder and the ssh folder on the VM.
+Then, on any local machine where you want to use KMyMoney, open the GUI and set up a sync profile between the local folder and the ssh folder on the VM.
 I called it kmymoney-vm.
 I ran it once manually to check it worked.

 Then create a bash script to do the syncs before and after opening KMyMoney.